moorepants/eng122/content/pages/project.rst

 Proposal Rubric
 ---------------

+.. list-table:: Report Rubric
+   :header-rows: 1
+   :class: table table-striped table-bordered

+   * - Item
+     - Exceed expectations [10 points]
+     - Meets expectations [5 points]
+     - Does not meet expectations [0 points]
-[10] Research question/Design Criteria
+   * - Research question/Design Criteria

-- [10] Defined a research question or design criteria
+     - Defined a research question or design criteria
-- [5] Research question or design criteria is present but not articulated clearly
+     - Research question or design criteria is present but not articulated clearly
-- [0] Did not define a research question or design criteria
+     - Did not define a research question or design criteria

-[10] Literature review
+   * - Literature review

-- [10] Identified more than two relevant work or extensive discussion of at least two
+     - Identified more than two relevant work or extensive discussion of at least two
-- [5] Identified and discussed at least two relevant works
+     - Identified and discussed at least two relevant works
-- [0] Did not look into the literature
+     - Did not look into the literature

-[10] System description
+   * - System description

-- [10] System described from a vibrational and dynamics perspective
+     - System described from a vibrational and dynamics perspective
-- [5] System described but lacking in description of dynamics/vibration
+     - System described but lacking in description of dynamics/vibration
-- [0] System not described
+     - System not described

-[10] Methods description
+   * - Methods description

-- [10] Clear plan on how analysis and simulation may be used to answer research question
+     - Clear plan on how analysis and simulation may be used to answer research question
-- [5] Plan on how to answer question is murky
+     - Plan on how to answer question is murky
-- [0] No discussion of how analysis and simulation may be used to answer research question or address design criteria
+     - No discussion of how analysis and simulation may be used to answer research question or address design criteria

-[10] Writing
+   * - Writing

-- [10] Clear, coherent, and well organized
+     - Clear, coherent, and well organized
-- [5] Writing and organization needs improvement
+     - Writing and organization needs improvement
-- [0] Not clear, coherent, or well organized
+     - Not clear, coherent, or well organized

-[10] Contributions
+   * - Contributions

-- [10] Very clear that each partner contributed equitably to all aspects of the project.
+     - Very clear that each partner contributed equitably to all aspects of the project.
-- [5] Need to improve the contributions of one or more members
+     - Need to improve the contributions of one or more members
-- [0] Clear that everyone is not contributing equitably
+     - Clear that everyone is not contributing equitably

 Modeling Report [Due Friday, February 28th]
 ===========================================